-Statements of Results are usually available four to six weeks after the test for paper-based exams, and two to three weeks after the test for computer-based exams, and you can see your results online.
+Statements of Results are usually available four to six weeks after the test for paper-based exams, and two weeks after the test for computer-based exams, and you can see your results online.
 To do this, put in your candidate ID number and secret number.
 These can be found on the Confirmation of Entry sheet that your centre gave you.
-We will send your certificate about three weeks after the results are available.
+You will receive your certificate about six weeks after the results are available (or after three weeks for computer-based tests).